What do I do if I have forgotten the user name or password to access my router?

 Are PPTP packets passed through or actively routed by the router ?

 PPTP pass-through is supported if a PPTP client is used from one of the computers on the router's LAN.
-If the router's PPTP WAN interface is used, then the PPTP packets will be routed by the router.

 What is the maximum number of users that the router will allow?

 If you attach additional hubs to the router, up to 253 separate users can connect to the router.